matteo-rizzo/manually-verified-reentrancy-dataset/dataset/handcrafted/tool_rules.md

 	- CALLs whose gas argument does NOT have some dataflow dependency with some GAS instruction above are discarded

 # Securify2
+analyzes bytecode

+pattern-based declarative analysis using Datalog

+Securify2 is a static analysis tool that translates Solidity code into an intermediate representation and then applies Datalog rules to it.
+Reentrancy is detected when external calls before state updates are matched.

 # Semgrep -> todo: UPDATE WITH SECURITY